prantlf/karma-failure-snapshots/README.md

 ## Writing Tests

 Usually you will not need to modify your tests.
 The snapshots will just be taken, once a test spec fails or throws an unexpected error.
-For example, a typical test using `mocha` with a set-up and tear-down phases.
+For example, a typical test using `mocha` with set-up and tear-down phases.

     describe('test suite', function () {
       before(function () {